benzookapi/shopify-barebone-app-sample/docs/13-ordermanage.md

 - Inventory adjustment name, reason, and ledger-document requirements depend on the chosen adjustment type.
 - Do not send an empty ledger URI; send `null` or omit it where permitted.
 - Fulfillment callbacks and webhook deliveries are server-to-server requests and must not depend on an embedded browser session.
-- The two five-second in-process fulfillment delays are suitable only for this demo.
+- Both two-second in-process fulfillment delays are suitable only for this demo.
 Use a durable queue and idempotent worker in production so acknowledged work survives restarts and duplicate notifications.
 - An inventory webhook can be delivered more than once and can be caused by the integration's own write.
 Deduplicate events and prevent synchronization loops.
 - Map inventory by Shopify inventory item and location IDs.
 A SKU alone might not uniquely identify a location-specific inventory level.